Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Method

 \subsection{Discretizing the Action Space}

-However, in order to run BPE, it is necessary to have an initial vocabulary $\mathcal{V}$ as well as a string of discrete tokens.
-In a continuous action space, one simple way to form tokens is through clustering.
+BPE requires an initial vocabulary $\mathcal{V}$ and data formatted as a string of discrete tokens.
+Clustering is a simple way to form discrete tokens from a continuous action space.
 Prior work has leveraged these ideas in similar contexts~\citep{janner21, shafiullah22, jiang2022efficient} and we follow suit.
-Suppose we are given a dataset of $N$ trajectories that involve the same action space as our downstream task

-where $a_{ij}$ and $o_{ij}$ denote actions and observations, respectively.
-For simplicity, we perform the $k$-means clustering algorithm with the euclidean metric on the action space to form a vocabulary of $k$ discrete tokens $\mathcal{V} = \{v_0, \ldots, v_k\}$.
-Our default choice for $k$ will be two times the number of degrees-of-freedom of the original action space, or $2 \cdot d_\text{act}$.
-This is very similar to the action space of \citet{shafiullah22} without the residual correction.
+For simplicity, we perform $k$-means clustering with the Euclidean metric on the actions of demonstrations in $\mathcal{D}$ to form a vocabulary of $k$ discrete tokens $\mathcal{V} = \{v_0, \ldots, v_k\}$.
+Our default choice for $k$ will be two times the number of degrees-of-freedom (DoF) of the original action space, or $2 \times d_\text{act}$.
+We further study this choice in Appendix~\ref{app:num-clusters}.
+Such clustering is the same as the action space of \citet{shafiullah22} without the residual correction.